Utilities :

 Asynchronous messaging (EVENTS)

 A request from an external client generally must go through several micro-services before returning a response.
 If each of these calls is made synchronously, then the total time for the call holds up other requests.
 The more complex the micro service system and the more interactions between micro-services required per external request, the bigger the resultant latency in your system.
-If the requests made in the process can be replaced with asynchronous events, then you should implement the event instead.

 The microservices pattern requires each microservice to own its own data.
 This requirement means when a request comes in, there might be several services that need to update their databases.
 Services should advertise data changes by using EVENTS that other interested parties can subscribe to.